j-rattigan/AZ-104/1 - Pre-Req for Azure Admins/4 - Intro to PowerShell/1 - Introduction.md

 # 🎯 Goal:
-Learn the basics of PowerShell and understand how it helps in automating tasks and managing system configurations.
+Understand what Azure Resource Manager (ARM) templates are and why they’re useful.

 ## 🧠 1.
 Important

 ### What's this about?
-This section introduces PowerShell, explaining how it's a command-line tool that allows users to automate tasks and configure system settings.
-PowerShell is powerful for system administrators and automation enthusiasts.
+ARM templates are JSON files that define Azure resources for consistent, repeatable deployments.

 ### Key Features
-- Command-Line Shell: PowerShell is a command-line shell designed for managing and automating Windows-based systems.
-- Cmdlets: PowerShell commands, called "cmdlets," are used to perform specific tasks, such as managing services, processes, and files.
-- Pipelines: Like Bash, PowerShell allows you to pipe the output of one cmdlet to another, making it more flexible for complex tasks.
-- Object-Oriented: Unlike many shells, PowerShell outputs objects rather than plain text, making it more powerful for handling data.
-- Remote Management: You can use PowerShell to manage remote systems and automate tasks on them.
+- **Declarative syntax:** Define the "what" — Azure handles the "how."
+- **Idempotent:** Running the same template multiple times won’t create duplicates.
+- **Automated deployments:** Supports CI/CD pipelines.

 ### Extra Details
-- Aliases: PowerShell supports aliases for cmdlets, similar to Unix/Linux commands (e.g., ls for Get-ChildItem).
-- Scripting: PowerShell can be used to write scripts that automate repetitive tasks.
-- Integrated with .NET: PowerShell is built on top of the .NET framework, which allows it to access a wide range of .NET functionalities.
+- **Parameters:** Make templates flexible.
+- **Outputs:** Return useful data after deployment.
+- **Resource dependencies:** Ensure resources are created in the right order.

 ## 🔍 2.
 My Own Words
-PowerShell is a tool for running commands on your computer to automate system tasks and manage configurations.
-It's a lot like Bash but offers more flexibility because it uses objects instead of just text.
-It allows you to automate tasks, manage services, and even control remote systems.
-Plus, it integrates well with .NET, so you can leverage powerful system libraries.
+ARM templates are like a recipe for building Azure resources — you list what you need, and Azure takes care of the setup.

 ## 🔥 3.
 Analogy
-Think of PowerShell like a super-powered remote control for your computer.
-Instead of just pressing buttons (like on a traditional command prompt), you can use commands (cmdlets) to interact with different parts of your system, automate complex tasks, and control your computer remotely.
-It's like controlling a robot by giving it specific, powerful instructions.
+It’s like ordering a pizza online: you pick your toppings and size (the template), and the pizza place (Azure) makes it exactly how you want, every time.

 ## ✅ 4.
 One-Sentence Summary
-PowerShell is a command-line tool for automating system tasks, managing configurations, and working with remote systems, offering a flexible, object-oriented environment based on .NET.
+ARM templates let you define and deploy Azure resources consistently using a simple, repeatable JSON file.